Back to Guides

 • Venturi Effects: The topographic acceleration of wind passing through channels or valleys escapes standard resolution.

-• Imperfect Initial Conditions: Models start from real measurements, but if those measurements have errors or gaps, the forecast degrades consecutively.
+• Imperfect Initial Conditions: Models start from real measurements, but if those measurements contain errors or gaps, forecast accuracy degrades in a cascade.

 2. The Blind Spot: The Thermal Breeze